simveit/fp3_nlp/README.md

 # fp3_nlp
-repository containing some basic coded for fp3 on kaggle
+repository containing some basic codes for fp3 on kaggle